Meeex2/CS-ANLP-Competition/README.md

 - **report**: Includes the project report and any related documentation.
 - **output**: Stores the results, logs, and generated outputs.

+Notebooks are also available for data analysis and tests with classic data science models.

 ## Installation

 To install the required dependencies, run the following command: